Expertise.com

 Generally, you should be alright if you responded to a jury duty summons in Wyoming as your employer cannot punish you for that.
 In the event that your absence is going to cause the employer and the business significant harm, you can use this as a jury duty excuse.
 In the event that you are punished for fulfilling your obligation, contact the juror of the court that summoned you and tell them what happened.

-• Is it alright for a breastfeeding mother to take a break from work in Wyoming to pump milk?
+• Can a breastfeeding mother to take a break from work in Wyoming to pump milk?

 The Federal Fair Labor Standards Act and the PUMP (Providing Urgent Maternal Protections) for Nursing Mothers Act protect breastfeeding mothers in Wyoming by requiring their employers to provide them with a reasonable break time and a private lactation space to pump milk for 1 year following the birth of their child.
 There is no set time for this break which must be set up according to variations in biology.